 - 1. Surplus storage in the Hunter Creek Reservoir is readily available to the Sparks Gravity zone via gravity flow primarily through the Urban, Nixon and Prater Regulating Stations and several other smaller pressure regulating stations. - 2.
-The majority of the deficit in the SW Reno area is made up by alternative pumping capacity (standby power) at the Hunter Creek/Ross pump station.
-The balance of the deficit can be made up from excess storage in the Skyline system delivered via the Manzanita PRS/bypass.
+Alternative pumping capacity from wells and pump stations supplied from Gravity Zones with excess storage volume satisfy deficient storage volumes in this region.

-2020 INDIVIDUAL TANK ZONE STORAGE
+2025 INDIVIDUAL TANK ZONE STORAGE

-Major pumped storage systems that take suction directly or indirectly off the gravity zones were congregated into the geographical areas listed in Table 4.
-The 2020 storage tables in Appendix C present the results for each major pumping system located in these geographical areas.
+Major pumped storage systems that take suction directly or indirectly off the gravity zones were congregated into the geographical areas listed in Table 3.
+The 2025 storage tables in Appendix C present the results for each major pumping system located in these geographical areas.
 The storage tables break down the required storage volume for each system into operating, fire and emergency components.
 Well production, alternative pumping capacity and interties to adjacent systems are identified.
 Surplus storage and storage deficits are discussed below along with a high-level description of water supply to the area.